 How can we make assessment, formative and summative, useful?

 There are many ways in which assessment data can be used to best support pupils.
 By showing pupils their achievements, and next steps, they can take more ownership of their learning.
 At Learning Ladders, we also value the impact the parents can have on supporting their child at home.
-Having the assessment information laid out in simple terms helps with this.
+Having the summative or formative assessment information laid out in simple terms helps with this.
 We even give them teacher-written articles to help them understand the curriculum objectives, which have all been translated into 100 languages.
 Learn more about how Learning Ladders can help you improve parental engagement.